Hillsong Church

-Hillsong Church, commonly known as Hillsong, is a global charismatic Christian megachurch based in Australia.

-The original church was established in Baulkham Hills, New South Wales, as Hills Christian Life Centre by Brian Houston and his wife Bobbie in 1983.
-Until separating from the Christian Life Centre (CLC) denomination in 2018, Hillsong was a member of the Australian Christian Churches (the Australian branch of the US-based Assemblies of God).
-The church is known for its contemporary worship music, with groups such as Hillsong Worship, Hillsong United and Hillsong Young & Free with many musical credits and hits to their names.
+Hillsong Church, commonly known as Hillsong, is a charismatic Christian megachurch and a Christian association of churches based in Australia.
+The original church was established in Baulkham Hills, New South Wales, as Hills Christian Life Centre by Brian Houston and his wife, Bobbie Houston, in 1983.
+Hillsong was a member of the Australian Christian Churches – the Australian branch of the US-based Assemblies of God – until 2018, when it separated to form a new denomination.
+The church is known for its contemporary worship music, with groups such as Hillsong Worship, Hillsong United and Hillsong Young & Free with many musical credits and hits charting all over the world.

-Hillsong and its music have been highly successful globally, with its presence described as a global corporate brand, but a series of scandals and criticisms have negatively affected its image in recent years.
+Hillsong and its music have been highly successful globally, with its presence described as a global corporate brand.
+However, a series of scandals and criticisms have negatively affected its image in recent years.
 In March 2022, Houston stepped down as global senior pastor after an internal investigation found that he had breached the church's moral code of conduct for pastors by engaging in inappropriate behaviour with women on two occasions in the 2010s.
-Phil and Lucinda Dooley, who had been acting in the position since January 2022, took over the position as senior global pastor.
+In February 2023, Phil and Lucinda Dooley, who had been acting in the position since January 2022, took over as global senior pastors.

 History

 Beginnings: 1977–1999

-In 1977, seven years before the establishment of what would become Hillsong Church, Brian Houston's father Frank founded the Sydney Christian Life Centre (Sydney CLC) in Waterloo, New South Wales, an inner-city Sydney, in what was described by scholar Sam Hey as "a neo-Pentecostal megachurch."
-Brian and his wife, Bobbie, started holding services at a school hall in nearby Baulkham Hills, establishing Hills Christian Life Centre (Hills CLC) in 1983.
+In 1977, six years before the establishment of what would become Hillsong Church, Brian Houston's father Frank founded the Sydney Christian Life Centre (Sydney CLC) in Waterloo, New South Wales, in inner-city Sydney, in what was described by scholar Sam Hey as "a neo-Pentecostal megachurch".
+Brian Houston and his wife, Bobbie, started holding services at a school hall in Baulkham Hills, establishing Hills Christian Life Centre (Hills CLC) in 1983.
 Both Sydney CLC and Hills CLC were affiliated with the Australian Christian Churches (ACC), the Australian branch of the US-based Assemblies of God.

 Hills CLC's growth into a megachurch through the 1980s and 1990s was largely driven by young people attracted by its contemporary worship music, and by its practice of planting churches internationally.
 In 1992, Hills CLC planted London Christian Life Centre as an independent church, with Gerard and Sue Keehan as pastors; it was renamed Hillsong London in 2000 and gradually grew to twelve locations across the United Kingdom.
-Kiev Christian Life Centre, now Hillsong Kiev, was also planted in post-Soviet Ukraine 1992.
+Kyiv Christian Life Centre, now Hillsong Kyiv, was also planted in newly independent Ukraine in 1992.

 In 1997, Hills CLC moved into a new building at Baulkham Hills' Norwest Business Park.
 The church merged with Sydney CLC in May 1999, after Frank Houston had been exposed as a paedophile.
 Brian Houston became senior pastor of both churches for eighteen months.
 The multi-campus church was renamed Hillsong Church in 2001.